-- On July 1, the fishery was extended at the same ratio and landing limit. - The fishery is estimated to have taken 25,624 pounds.
-This fishery is ongoing and catch is still accruing.
+- On July 1, the fishery was extended at the same ratio and landing limit. - The fishery is estimated to have taken 28,935 pounds.

 Fishing with salmon troll gear is prohibited within the Salmon Troll Yelloweye Rockfish Conservation Area (YRCA) off the northern Washington coast.
 Additionally, the "C-shaped" North Coast Recreational YRCA off Washington is designated as an area to be avoided (a voluntary closure) by salmon trollers.